javorszky/framework-muxer-showdown/README.md

 #### Context up and down

 #### Unit tests

 Yep, this works just fine.
 No issues, mostly same as the others, httptest and `.ServeHTTP` are here to save the day.

 #### Ecosystem

+ It's `Some`, because by itself there aren't many 3rd party middlewares.
+However, there are a bunch of web frameworks built on top of the router, which we can look at and ~~steal code~~ gain inspiration from their solutions.

+Some answers on stack overflow to questions of "how do I do X with httprouter" start their answer with "first of all, you use Gin, and ...".